setvisible/fastenerpattern/README.md

         Enjoy FastenerPattern using `fastenerpattern`.

-        Rem: On MacOSX, you may must type
+        Rem: On MacOSX, you may have to type
         `$ chmod +x install.sh`
         after `$ make` for installing.